velosoberti/velosoberti/README.md

 <h2><p align="center">Always working in something new.
 I'm love discovery things from news views 👨🏿‍💻</p></h2>

-- Today working as a BI Analytic
+- Today working as a BI Analytic 🧑🏻‍💼
 - Studying Forecats and Time Series 🤓
-- Learning about Go!
+- Learning about Databricks and TensorFlow
 - Building Dashboards and making Analytics every day ✅
 - Coding.... 💻